immontilla/cali-colombia-newspapers/README.md

 In the embedded reader every page is displayed using an image file.
 This image is converted to PDF and appended into a unique PDF file using Python.

-Windows users needs to clone in WSL.
+Windows users needs to clone this repo in WSL.
 Some Python libs like Pillow stop working.
 Sorry.

 ```bash
 pip install -r adn/requeriments.txt